webtranslateit/webtranslateit/README.md

 Execute `wti --help` to see the usage:

-    Usage: wti [-lcphv]
+    Usage: wti [-lcphhv]
-            pull                         Pull target language file(s).
+            pull                         Pull target language file(s)
-            push                         Push master language file(s).
+            push                         Push master language file(s)
-            add                          Create and push a new master language file. server                       Start a synchronisation server
+            add                          Create and push a new master language file addlocale                    Add a new locale to the project server                       Start a synchronisation server
-            stats                        Fetch and display project statistics.
+            stats                        Fetch and display project statistics
-            autoconf                     Configure your project to sync.
+            autoconf                     Configure your project to sync

     Synchronization options:
-        -l, --locale                     ISO code of a locale to pull or push.
-        -c, --config                     Path to a translation.yml file.
+        -l, --locale                     ISO code of a locale to pull or push -c, --config                     Path to a translation.yml file (default: config/translation.yml)
-                                         (default: config/translation.yml).
-            --all                        Download or upload all files.
+            --all                        Download or upload all files
-            --force                      Force wti pull to download files.
-            --merge                      Force WTI to merge this file.
-            --ignore_missing             Force WTI to not obsolete missing strings.
+            --force                      Force wti pull to download files --merge                      Force WTI to merge this file --ignore_missing             Force WTI to not obsolete missing strings --low_priority               Tells WTI to process this command with a low priority --label                      Apply a label to the changes

     Server options:
-        -p, --port                       Run server on a specific port (default: 4000).
+        -p, --port                       Run server on a specific port (default: 4000)
-        -h, --host                       Run server on a specific host (default: localhost).
+        -h, --host                       Run server on a specific host (default: localhost)

     Other options:
-            --help                       Show this message
+        -h, --help                       Show this message
         -v, --version                    Show version

 ## Configuration